Scatter and Bubble Charts

 To create a scatter chart:

-- Select the Scatter visualization in the Change Visualization menu:
+- Select the Scatter visualization from the list of chart types:

 Choose numerical fields for the X axis and Y axis, which will determine the location of the data points.